Claresimba20/Data_analytics_project/README.md

 1. Health Expenditure (per capita / % GDP):Represents the input or determinant — how much a country invests in health systems.
 It influences outcomes but is not itself a result.
 2. Measles Immunization Rate:Measures health service coverage (preventive measure), showing access and performance of immunization programs.
 3. Birth rate:Represents a demographic measure — number of births per 1,000 population.
 It affects planning but not a direct health outcome.
-4. Population:Represents a demographic measure — number of births per 1,000 population.
+4. Population Growth rate:Represents a demographic measure — number of births per 1,000 population.
 It affects planning but not a direct health outcome.
 5. Births attended by skilled  staff:Reflects health service delivery and access to skilled maternal care — an indicator of healthcare quality.
 6. Antenatal Care  Coverage:Represents health service utilization (the proportion of pregnant women receiving prenatal care) — an input for improved maternal outcomes.
 ### Health Outcome